Kapeel/UCDavis_iPlant_workshop/README.md

 - **Browser-based Access** --- User-friendly, but low throughput and 2GB upload limit
 - **iCommands** --- High throughput with maximum user control, but must be comfortable with the Command-Line Interface
-- **iDrop** --- High-throughput desktop client with the ability to schedule periodic transfers, but iDrop is in beta release and may have bugs
+- **iDrop** --- High-throughput desktop client with the ability to schedule periodic transfers

-Additionally...

-- **Mounting iRods via Atmosphere Instance** --- iPlant's [Atmosphere][atmosphere] cloud service allows you to run analyses on virtual machines (VMs).
-You can access files on iRods (using any of the three approaches above) when using Atmosphere.
-This section explains how to mount iRods as a 'normal' volume accessible by your VM.

 Regardless of which way you access your data, you need to know where it is located:
 The path to a user's home directory is `/iplant/home/username/` (replace "username", of course).